 Financial harm can be perpetrated by anyone.
 This includes family members, professionals such as solicitors, paid health and social care workers, volunteers, other adults at risk of harm, residential and nursing home managers or workers, neighbours and friends.
 Third parties can cause financial harm by trying to steal or extort money through pressure sales by telephone, online or doorstep crime.
-This includes people convincing adults that purchases or unnecessary work needs doing on a home.
+This includes people convincing adults that purchases or unnecessary work is required on a home.

 There is a growing issue with online scamming which can originate in this country or abroad.
 Sometimes adult's details are sold on to other organisations that also then target the person.
 Concerns have been expressed nationally about some charities using aggressive tactics or sending gifts, etc. to people making them feel obliged to contribute.
+This has become particularly common.